docker/docs/get-started/part3.md

 2. Fill out the form and submit to create your Docker ID.

 3. Click on the Docker icon in your toolbar or system tray, and click **Sign in / Create Docker ID**.
 Fill in your new Docker ID and password.
-After you have successfully authenticated, your Docker ID will appear in the Docker Desktop menu in place of the 'Sign In' option you just used.
+After you have successfully authenticated, your Docker ID appears in the Docker Desktop menu in place of the 'Sign in' option you just used.

     > You can do the same thing from the command line by typing `docker login`.